jhgbrt/netcsv/README.md

  The examples assume some common defaults about the actual CSV layout and behaviour.
 You can of course change those through parameters.

+ Parameters that specify the CSV format include the encoding, the quote character, the field delimiter, a.o.
+ Other parameters specify the 'behaviour' of the CSV reader: what to do with empty lines or missing fields, whether fields should be trimmed or not, etc.